-Spearmint is added to many different things like confectionery, chewing gums and different types of teas, but usually not as a main ingredient.
-Alternatively, you can also buy Spearmint supplements, which provide a high concentrated extract from the spearmint leaves.
-And because it’s a powder and has a mild taste, you can easily add it to smoothies, chocolate shakes or whatever you like.
+Spearmint is added to many different things like confectionery, chewing gums and different types of teas, but usually not as the main ingredient.
+Alternatively, you can also buy Spearmint supplements, which provide a highly concentrated extract from the spearmint leaves.

 Will spearmint tea help hair loss?

 The studies that have been published in recent years focused on a condition called Polycystic Ovarian Syndrome, which can cause hirsutism in women as a result of elevated levels of testosterone.

 Spearmint was shown to be an effective anti-androgen in women when they drank spearmint tea up to twice a day for 30 days.
 Their levels of free testosterone dropped significantly, and the women reported better quality of life.

 The researchers noted that due to the short length of the trial, there wasn’t enough time to see significant clinical improvement, but hair cycle/growth takes time, and the trial needed to be longer.
 However, the fact remains that spearmint did act as a mild anti-androgen, and therefore if taken long enough, there will be real benefits.

 What does this have to do with hair loss?